SeventeenSierra/seventeen-sierra/content/pages/index.md

     subtitle: Creativity is the key to cybersecurity
     items:
       - type: FeaturedItem
-        title: Initiatives
-        text: >+
-          Seventeen Sierra, LLC chooses to invest time, energy and resources on initiatives that need our support.

-          *   Getting & keeping more women in Cybersecurity

-          *   Briding the gap between security and compliance

-          *   Automating cybersecurity as much as possible

-        actions:
-          - type: Button
-            label: Learn more
-            showIcon: true
-            icon: arrowRight
-            url: /initiatives
-            style: secondary
-        styles:
-          self:
-            textAlign: left
-      - type: FeaturedItem
         title: Advocacy
         text: >+
           Seventeen Sierra, LLC  has several core beliefs that warrant having